 - write on them with pretty calligraphy and use as place cards at Thanksgiving

-- sprinkle them down the middle of your table with candles for a seasonal centerpiece
+- scatter them in the middle of your table and add candles for a seasonal centerpiece

 - tie or tape some to a string for a simple garland to hang on the fireplace

-- take them outside and try to find the trees they fell from
+- take them outside and try to find the trees from which they fell

-- tie them to packages to give a festive gift
+- attach them to packages to give a festive, seasonal gift

-Enjoy the rest of this beautiful season before the weather gets too cold!
-Your beautiful leaves will remind you of the lovely fall you’ve just had.
+Enjoy the beautiful fall season before the weather gets too cold!
+Your preserved leaves will remind you of the lovely fall you enjoyed.

 Do you have any creative ideas for what to do with preserved leaves?